Amino acid synthesis

-Amino acid synthesis is the set of biochemical processes (metabolic pathways) by which the amino acids are produced.
+Amino acid biosynthesis is the set of biochemical processes (metabolic pathways) by which the amino acids are produced.
 The substrates for these processes are various compounds in the organism's diet or growth media.
 Not all organisms are able to synthesize all amino acids.
 For example, humans can synthesize 11 of the 20 standard amino acids.
-These 11 are called the non-essential amino acids).
+These 11 are called the non-essential amino acids.

 α-Ketoglutarates: glutamate, glutamine, proline, arginine

 Most amino acids are synthesized from α-ketoacids, and later transaminated from another amino acid, usually glutamate.
 The enzyme involved in this reaction is an aminotransferase.